Why website maintenance matters and how much it costs

 - 53% of mobile users abandon a site that takes more than 3 seconds to load

-When these metrics deteriorate, intervention is needed: image optimization, cache tuning, CSS/JS minification, CDN configuration review.
-Our page speed optimization guide covers this topic in detail.
+When metrics deteriorate, intervene: image optimization, cache tuning, CSS/JS minification, CDN review.
+Our page speed optimization guide covers this in detail.

 - Response time increases significantly